NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 - Added Adam as an optional optimizer for embedding and MLPs, for multi-GPU training
 - Improved README

+June 2021
+- Updated container version
+- Updated performance results

 ### Known issues

 - Adam performance is not optimized.
+- For some seeds, the model's loss can become NaN due to aggressive scheduling rate policy.